Roper River: History

 The first European to explore the Roper River was Ludwig Leichhardt in 1845 as he made his way from Moreton Bay to Port Essington.
 Leichhardt crossed the river at Roper Bar, a rocky shelf which conveniently lies at the high tide limit on the river.
-He named the river after John Roper, a member of the expedition.
+He named the river after John Roper, a member of the expedition stating: "I found myself on the banks of a large fresh water river from 500 to 800 yards broad, with not very high banks... it was the river Mr Roper has seen two days before, and I named it after him, as I had promised to do."